 Lorraine Hansberry was born in Chicago on May 19, 1930, the youngest of four children.
-Her parents were well-educated, successful black citizens who publicly fought discrimination against black people.
-When Hansberry was a child, she and her family lived in a black neighborhood on Chicago’s South Side.
-During this era, segregation—the enforced separation of whites and blacks—was still legal and widespread throughout the South.
+Her parents were well-educated, successful Black citizens who publicly fought discrimination against Black people.
+When Hansberry was a child, she and her family lived in a Black neighborhood on Chicago’s South Side.
+During this era, segregation—the enforced separation of white people and Black people—was still legal and widespread throughout the South.
 Northern states, including Hansberry’s own Illinois, had no official policy of segregation, but they were generally self-segregated along racial and economic lines.
-Chicago was a striking example of a city carved into strictly divided black and white neighborhoods.
-Hansberry’s family became one of the first to move into a white neighborhood, but Hansberry still attended a segregated public school for blacks.
+Chicago was a striking example of a city carved into strictly divided Black and white neighborhoods.
+Hansberry’s family became one of the first to move into a white neighborhood, but Hansberry still attended a segregated public school for Black students.
 When neighbors struck at them with threats of violence and legal action, the Hansberrys defended themselves.
 Hansberry’s father successfully brought his case all the way to the Supreme Court.

 All of this idealism about race and gender relations boils down to a larger, timeless point—that dreams are crucial.
 In fact, Hansberry’s play focuses primarily on the dreams driving and motivating its main characters.
 These dreams function in positive ways, by lifting their minds from their hard work and tough lifestyle, and in negative ways, by creating in them even more dissatisfaction with their present situations.
 For the most part, however, the negative dreams come from placing emphasis on materialistic goals rather than on familial pride and happiness.
 Hansberry seems to argue that as long as people attempt to do their best for their families, they can lift each other up.
 A Raisin in the Sun remains important as a cultural document of a crucial period in American history as well as for the continued debate over racial and gender issues that it has helped spark.

-Langston Hughes was one of the brightest lights of the Harlem Renaissance, and his poems and essays celebrate black culture, creativity, and strength.
-However, Hughes wrote “Harlem” in 1951, twenty years after the Great Depression crushed the Harlem Renaissance and devastated black communities more terribly than any other group in the United States.
-In addition, the post–World War II years of the 1950s were characterized by “white flight,” in which whites fled the cities in favor of the rapidly growing suburbs.
-Blacks were often left behind in deteriorating cities, and were unwelcome in the suburbs.
-In a time of renewed prosperity, blacks were for the most part left behind.
+Langston Hughes was one of the brightest lights of the Harlem Renaissance, and his poems and essays celebrate Black culture, creativity, and strength.
+However, Hughes wrote “Harlem” in 1951, twenty years after the Great Depression crushed the Harlem Renaissance and devastated Black communities more terribly than any other group in the United States.
+In addition, the post–World War II years of the 1950s were characterized by “white flight,” in which whites fled the cities in favor of the rapidly growing suburbs, a place where Black people were often treated as unwelcome.
+In a time of renewed prosperity, Black people were for the most part left behind.